 Carl stood at the bottom with his eyes as wide as we’d ever seen them.

-It’s going to be called, “This Side of the Whirlwind, The Coming Apocalypse”
+It’s going to be called, “This Side of the Whirlwind, The Coming Apocalypse.”

 “I saw the cover,” Carl said, “TS’ daughter did the artwork.
-Very impressive”
+Very impressive.”

-Carl cuts in again, “You should read the Kirkus Indi Book Review.
-They don’t cut his book any slack but they also praise it as real and interesting literature.
-I remember the last line of the book review.
-It goes something like this: ‘ But the research and cleareyed exegesis in these pages should fascinate all students of end times lore.’”
+Carl cut in, “You should read his Kirkus Indie Book Review.”
+“They didn’t cut his book any slack but they also touted it as a real and interesting piece of literature.
+I remember the last line of the review.”
+It says, something like: ‘ But the research and cleareyed exegesis in these pages should fascinate all students of end times lore.’”

-Brian adds, “Sounds like pretty high praise.”
+Brian adds, “Woe, sounds like pretty high praise to me!”

-“I like it,” TS said.
+“I liked it,” TS said.

-“Let’s get going guys,” Brian groaned.
+“Hey, let’s get going guys,” Brian groaned.

 (Watch for the continuing Saga!)